-Spring means that the allergy season is here, and this can be a big problem for pet lovers.
+Spring means that allergy season is here, which can be a big problem for pet lovers.

-It is also the time of year for pollen, mold and dust, so that those who suffer from allergies double the dose of suffering.
+It is also the time of year for pollen, mold, and dust, so those who suffer from allergies double the dose of suffering.

 If you are concerned that your children are allergic to the cat you are considering adopting, there are some things you can do to verify your suspicions.

 According to the Asthma and Allergy Foundation of America, 6 out of 10 people are allergic to contact with cats, and people who already have allergies are more likely to react to the skin or feathers.

 Approximately 15% to 30% of people with allergies have allergic reactions to cats, almost twice as much as allergies to dogs.